NSHipster/articles/2015-05-05-swift-documentation.md

 Option-click on the initializer declaration, and the description renders beautifully with a bulleted list:

-{% asset swift-documentation-initializer-declaration.png title="Swift enum Declaration Documentation" %}
+{% asset swift-documentation-initializer-declaration.png alt="Swift enum Declaration Documentation" %}

 Open Quick Documentation for the method `travel`, and the parameter is parsed out into a separate field, as expected:

-{% asset swift-documentation-method-declaration.png title="Swift func Declaration Documentation" %}
+{% asset swift-documentation-method-declaration.png alt="Swift func Declaration Documentation" %}

 ## MARK / TODO / FIXME